 This is how a cryptocurrency enthusiast who saw the live demonstration of xRapid describes the process: “Just watched a live demo of xRapid by @ripple. $100 was sent from NY to Mexico in 2 minutes, which included 2 different conversions in which the result was Pesos in a Mexican bank account.
 IN 2 MINUTES!
 The XRP part was done in seconds. #xrpthestandard”.

-From the looks of it, Andrew Schwartz’s demonstration was more than successful and it left a good impression on everyone who was present during that time.
+From the looks of it, David Schwartz’s demonstration was more than successful and it left a good impression on everyone who was present during that time.
 While Rippled 1.0.0 took a long time to become available for Ripple’s customers, we think it’s to assume that the waiting for it has been worth the time.

 Nicole Hicks a graduate of UFT.
 She’s based in Toronto but travels much of the year.
 Nicole has written for NPR, Motherboard, MSN Money, and the Huffington Post.
 Nicole is a financial reporter, focusing on technology, national security, and policing.